Sarkutz/initmux/README.md

 2. `sname`, `sesname`, `sessname`, and `sessionname`.
 Example:

-all of these wildcards will be expaded to the sessin name.
+all of these wildcards will be expanded to the session name.

 ```text
     root: '~/<SessionName>'